roderickjackson-bradley/socket_io_app/work/w11/d1/01-handling-input-in-react.md

 Note that unlike forms we've used before, there's no `action` or `method` attributes - nor, should there ever be in a SPA's forms.

-However, despite those missing attributes, and the fact that the **[ADD SKILL]** button within the form is not of `type="submit`, the darn form will still send off an HTTP request if we press **[return]** while inputting data or click the button - triggering a full-page refresh!
+However, despite those missing attributes, and despite the fact that the **[ADD SKILL]** button within the form is not of `type="submit`, the darn form will still send off an HTTP request if we press **[return]** while inputting data or click the button - triggering a full-page refresh!

-In React, we need to prevent the browser from submitting forms and we do it by **always** using the `onSubmit` prop on `<form>` components:
+In React, we need to prevent the browser from submitting forms and we first do this by **always** using the `onSubmit` prop on `<form>` components:

 ```js
 <form onSubmit={this.addSkill}>